 Gun Safety Rules

 Gun safety training seeks to instill a mindset of safety and responsibility.
 Firearms are inherently dangerous, and must be handled with respect and an appreciation for their destructive capability.
-There are many formulations of the essential rules for gun safety.
-One of the most well known set of rules was popularized by Colonel Jeff Cooper, the creator of the “Modern Technique” of handgun shooting.
-Colonel Cooper advocated for four basic rules of gun safety.
+One of the best-known sets of gun safety rules was popularized by Colonel Jeff Cooper, the creator of the “Modern Technique” of handgun shooting.
+Colonel Cooper advocated for four basic rules of gun safety:

 - All guns are always loaded.
-This rule encourages a certain mindset for safe gun handling.
-In particular, it eliminates the excuse that “I didn’t know the gun was loaded.”
 When a handler assumes that every gun is always loaded, there can be no mistakes about whether a particular gun, in fact, is loaded.